DeltaO3/UWAttend---3200_27/MANUAL.md

 - **Photo Consent Button**: This checkbox indicates whether the student has given consent for photographs or not.
 - **Grade Field**: Facilitators can input or edit the student's grade for the session in this field.
 - **Leave/edit Comments**: Facilitators can leave notes or comments regarding the students participation, behaviour or any other relevant information during the session.
 - **Remove Student**: Used to remove a student from a session.
 This is will REMOVE them from the class entirely.
+It will also delete their record of attendance to the session, in case the student was accidentally signed in.

+**Photo Consent**, **Grade** and **Comments** may not be availiable if the unit does not have these configured.
+A multiple sign in/out record box is visible to show notes on if a student is signed in and out multiple times, but a facilitator cannot edit this.

 You may wish to save any changes you made on this page by clicking the "Save Changes" button.
 If you wish to revert or go back to the home page then click "Cancel".